Today, I'm thrilled to share with you another similar processed food alternative, a Vegan Condensed Milk Recipe.

-Finally, I think I’ve got it.
-A condensed milk recipe that is super easy to make and should work in any recipe that call for the canned stuff.
+Finally, I think I've got it.
+A condensed milk recipe that is super easy to make and should work in any recipe that calls for the canned stuff.

 So happy to share this with you!

 My search for a great Vegan Condensed Milk Recipe started when I first started working on homemade coffee creamers.
-And yes, I should have some of these coming soon .
 I tried a number of different recipes and just never really got it right.

 But it's right now.

 1. If you are dairy allergic and have a great recipe (like those oh-too-tempting 7-layer bars) that calls for condensed milk, here is your answer.

 2. It's almost impossible to buy the stuff.
 I did a search to find vegan condensed milk and not much turned up.

 3. It's super cheap.
 The condensed product I did find wasn't available on Amazon, but I am pretty sure when it is it will be way more than what it will cost you to do it yourself.

 4. The only vegan condensed milk I found online was a brand made from soy and I'm not keen on a lot of soy as it is almost always genetically modified.
 Ick.

 There are several ways to make Vegan Sweetened Condensed Milk.
 The main version online is: